Summary

 On this page

 Sex can mean different things to different people.
-Everybody will define sex in the way that feels right for them This might include kissing, hugging, touching, fingering, oral sex, vaginal sex, anal sex, and so on.
-Being in a sexual relationship can be rewarding and enjoyable.
+Someone can define sex in the way that feels right for them This might include kissing, hugging, touching, fingering, oral sex, vaginal sex, anal sex or online sex.

 - to express loving feelings